Pyaar ki Pungi

-Pyaar ki Pungi is an item number sung by Mika Singh from the 2012 Bollywood movie Agent Vinod.
+Pyaar ki Pungi is a Hindi song sung by Mika Singh from the 2012 Hindi film Agent Vinod.
 It features Saif Ali Khan and Mallika Haydon.
 The song is composed by music director Pritam, while the lyrics are penned by lyricist Amitabh Bhattacharya.
-The moves are choreographed by Saif Ali Khan himself.
+The moves are choreographed by Khan himself.

 Wall Street Journal reported that the song had been topping the music charts in India in March 2012.India Today reported the song as viral hit while NDTV reported it as a superhit.
 On 14 March 2012, Hindustan Times reported that the song was "trending like hot cakes online" and was en route to the top of all the charts.
 The success of the song was credited by HT to its "comic cheeky and catchy tone".

 Production

 Lead actor Saif Ali Khan describes the song as an extension to a scene where his character is being watched by CCTV cameras.
 Director Sriram Raghavan tells that he does not want to shift the viewers' attention from the main theme of the film, and hence the song will be used exclusively for promotional purposes.
 Choreographer Jasmeen Oza said that he wanted to give Saif a certain uniqueness in the steps, keeping him comfortable at the same time.

 The song also features Mallika Haydon, who made her debut in Bollywood with this film.
 Mallika describes the song as "more of narration of the story", and says she does not have many moves in it.

 After the song's release Pritam had stated, "One of the basic reasons of liking this number is the fact that it is a fun filled song.
 The song plays in the background during one of the scenes in Agent Vinod.
 Amitabh Bhattacharya came up with this fantastic hook ‘Pyar ki pungi’ which I am sure could be the next popular phrase among the youngsters".
 He then adds "Pungi is a musical instrument which is predominantly audible in the song.
 Hence, the name.
 The shehnai piece was also extensively used which was later layered with trumpet.
 It's a 6/8 song.
 Instead of making the musical treatment Indian, I kept it more darabuka, conga and claps oriented.
 So all in all, it is an out an out entertaining and crazy song".

 According to BollySpice, the song was not initially planned to be included in the film.
 During the course of film production, Saif had done a few "insane dance moves" that were recorded into the CCTV cameras on the sets.
 A decision was made then, to include the song as "a mad number" in the film.
 According to the report, a few moments of fun had been converted into a song.